The Glory of God

 God told Moses to stand on a rock that was near Him.
 This symbolizes Jesus the Christ, our rock.
 And the Lord said, “Here is a place by Me, and you shall stand on the rock.
 So it shall be, while My glory passes by, that I will put you in the cleft of the rock, and will cover you with My hand while I pass by.
-(Exodus 33:21 – 22) To stand upon the rock is symbolic of coming to Christ and putting your trust in Him, your weight upon Him.
+(Exodus 33:21 – 22) To stand upon the rock is symbolic of coming to Christ and putting your trust in Him, your weight upon Him, resting in Him.
 As God’s glory passed by He put Moses in the cleft of the rock, symbolizing to be in Christ.
-It is God the Father who positions you in Christ, adopting you as His child.
+It is God the Father who positions you in Christ, as His child.
 This is the place where God’s glory is revealed and received, the place we receive manifestations and revelations of the Father’s love and power.

 And the Lord passed before him and proclaimed, “The Lord, the Lord God, merciful and gracious, longsuffering, and abounding in goodness and truth” (Exodus 34:6).
 The word merciful is the Hebrew word rachum, it means to be full of compassion.
 This is the first word that God used to describe His glory.
 It reveals much about God’s glory and character.
 I believe it reveals the highest form of love, the kind of love God is.
 Rachum is only used in reference to God.
 I believe that this compassion, which only comes from God, is the agape–love which is described in the New Testament.
 Because of the New Covenant, purchased by the blood of Jesus, we can now experience this holy love of God through the Holy Spirit, (Romans 5:1-5).
 This love from God is fruit from the tree of life, (Revelation 2:4-7).